Filing for Workers Compensation

 Second Report: Your Employer Files a First Report of Injury Form

 Employers must fill out state-required forms once they have notice of an employee’s injury or illness.
-The first form that employer must complete is the First Report of Injury (FROI).
+The first form that employers must complete is the First Report of Injury (FROI).
 Cooperate with your employer if he or she asks you for information to help complete the form.

 The form is due to the employer’s insurance company no later than 10 days from your date of injury.
 The Minnesota Department of Labor and Industry (DLI) must receive a copy of the form if your disability lasts longer than three calendar days.